cjdbarlow/Part-One/creatinine_clearance.md

         * Not metabolised
         * Freely filtered by the glomerulus
         * Minimally secreted
-        This is a source of error with creatinine, especially as renal function deteriorates as a greater proportion of cleared creatinine will be secreted by the tubules, rather than filtered at the glomerulus.
+        As GFR fallsthe *proportion* of creatinine secreted by renal tubules increases, so plasma creatinine will overestimate GFR when GFR is low.
         * Not reabsorbed
     * GFR can be approximated by creatinine clearance
-        * This is given by the following equation:
-        $$GFR \approx Cl_{Cr} = {U_{[Cr]}.U_Q \over P_{[Cr]}}$$
+    This is given by the equation: $$GFR \approx Cl_{Cr} = {U_{[Cr]}.U_Q \over P_{[Cr]}}$$

+###Plasma Creatinine
+This formula demonstrates that GFR is inversely proportional to plasma creatinine concentration.
 * **This is only true when both creatinine production and glomerular filtration are at steady-state**
 A sudden drop in glomerular filtration (e.g. aortic cross-clamp) will not result in an immediate rise in creatinine.

-###Plasma Creatinine
-This formula demonstrates that GFR is inversely proportional to plasma creatinine concentration.
-Therefore, if plasma creatinine doubles GFR should approximately halve provided plasma creatinine **is in steady state**.
-During acute changes in GFR, serum creatinine will underestimate GFR until a new steady state is reached.
-In addition, as glomerular filtration deteriorates the proportion of creatinine secreted by renal tubules becomes larger, so creatinine will overestimate GFR when GFR is low.
+    * During acute changes in GFR, serum creatinine will underestimate GFR until a new steady state is reached

 GUYTON GRAPH PAGE 345